How to Find and Choose an Ohio Mesothelioma Lawyer

 However, there have been substantial damages awarded in asbestos lawsuits in Ohio.
 In 2022, Weitz & Luxenberg secured $43 million for a mesothelioma patient after a jury found Algoma Hardwoods responsible for asbestos exposure.

-• $27.5 Million in 2013: An Ohio jury awarded these damages in 2013 to a man who developed mesothelioma after secondary exposure to asbestos through his father, who worked with asbestos brake pads National Friction Products Corporation manufactured.
+• $27.5 million: An Ohio jury awarded these damages in 2013 to a man who developed mesothelioma after secondary exposure to asbestos through his father, who worked with asbestos brake pads that National Friction Products Corporation manufactured.
 It’s the largest asbestos verdict ever awarded in Ohio.

-• $1 Million in 2016: An Ohio jury in 2016 ordered Honeywell to pay more than $1 million to the estate of a woman who developed peritoneal mesothelioma after exposure to Bendix asbestos brakes.
+• $1 Million: An Ohio jury in 2016 ordered Honeywell to pay more than $1 million to the estate of a woman who developed peritoneal mesothelioma after exposure to Bendix asbestos brakes.
 Honeywell is the successor to Bendix.

-Experienced mesothelioma law firms are also known to recover 6-figure payouts from asbestos trust funds.
+Experienced mesothelioma law firms are also known to recover six-figure payouts from asbestos trust funds.
 Make sure they’re familiar with Ohio’s trust transparency laws.
 These laws affect mesothelioma compensation in Ohio.

 Workers in Ohio have been exposed to asbestos products in manufacturing plants, power generation plants, refineries, factories, mills and construction sites.
 Ohio is No. 6 in the U.S. for mesothelioma and asbestosis deaths.
 The state’s high ranking is attributed to Ohio’s rich industrial and manufacturing history.